-Establishing Administrative Policies FAQ
+Establishing and Maintaining Administrative Policies

 - How can I get an administrative policy started from my office or department?

 If you or your unit are responsible for the area in which you wish to have a new policy, the first step is to obtain support from your manager or senior leader to proceed.
 Once obtained, please review the materials associated with Administrative Policy: Establishing Administrative Policies.
 You may also contact the University Policy Program (UPP), who will assist you with any questions you have about the process in general.
 If you believe a policy would be in the best interest of the University and it meets the criteria stated in the associated policy, but you or your unit are not responsible for the process, please contact the appropriate unit to discuss your suggestion.

 - I am a policy owner but I have very few policies.
 Is there any writing assistance available?

 Yes, the University Policy Program is available to provide assistance to policy owners in drafting policy.
 Please check out the Guide to Writing an Administrative Policy.

 - What are other alternatives to establishing a formal administrative policy?

 You may choose to establish a local policy that applies to your unit or a small number of individuals, unless the risk is significant enough to have a University-wide policy (see criteria in Administrative Policy: Establishing Administrative Policies.
 Contact the University Policy Program for assistance in reviewing and considering options for your particular situation.